-- There are (441) lawsuits filed by the Group against CITC amounting to SR 489 million as of 31 December 2020. - The Board of Grievance has issued (147) verdicts in favor of the Group voiding (147) resolutions of the CITC's violation committee with a total penalties amounting to SR 376 million as of 31 December 2020. - Some of these preliminary verdicts have become conclusive (after they were affirmed by the appeal court) cancelling penalties with a total amounting to SR 376 million as of 31 December 2020.
+- There are (350) lawsuits filed by the Group against CITC amounting to SR 464 million as of 31 December 2021. - The Board of Grievance has issued (195) verdicts in favor of the Group voiding (195) resolutions of the CITC's violation committee with a total penalties amounting to SR 394 million as of 31 December 2021. - Some of these preliminary verdicts have become conclusive (after they were affirmed by the appeal court) cancelling penalties with a total amounting to SR 388 million as of 31 December 2021.

-Management and the Board of Directors believe that, based on the status of these lawsuits as of 31 December 2020, adequate and sufficient provisions have been recorded.
+Management and the Board of Directors believe that, based on the status of these lawsuits as of 31 December 2021, adequate and sufficient provisions have been recorded.

-There are 188 lawsuits filed by some of the shareholders against the Group before the Committee for the Resolutions of Security Disputes and still being adjudicated by the said committee.
-As of 31 December 2020, the Company has received (159) final favorable verdicts.
-Whereas, (11) cases have been dismissed, (4) cases are suspended, (2) cases are abandoned and (12) cases remain ongoing.
+There are 192 lawsuits filed by some of the shareholders against the Group before the Committee for the Resolutions of Security Disputes and still being adjudicated by the said committee.
+As of 31 December 2021, the Company has received (190) final favorable verdicts.
+Whereas, (2) cases remain ongoing.